 Need help with your California workers’ compensation claim and not sure what benefits are available?
-Talk to an attorney at Canlas Law Group, APLC, in Cerritos, California.
+Talk to a Los Angeles, CA workers’ comp attorney at Canlas Law Group, APLC, in Cerritos, California.

 In California, injured workers have the right to medical treatment that is necessary to cure and relieve the effects of injuries caused by on-the-job injury.
 The law requires employers or the employers’ workers’ compensation insurance provider to provide for any reasonable treatment for injuries suffered on the job.